r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 ## Shout Out to Andrew from Swift Cloud

-I want to give a huge shout out to [Andrew Barba](https://github.com/AndrewBarba).
+I want to give a huge shout-out to [Andrew Barba](https://github.com/AndrewBarba).
 He created and maintains [Swift Cloud](https://github.com/swift-cloud/swift-cloud), and provided a ton of help in the [Swift Cloud Slack](https://join.slack.com/t/swift-cloud-app/shared_invite/zt-30fd6v3xv-kjuiPHowF8Oio2M9nA1cVQ) while I was working on this project.

 I've used other IaC tools like the [Serverless Framework](https://www.serverless.com) and [SST](https://sst.dev).
-They are great, but they either don't support custom runtimes like the [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime) at all, or require the use of [Lambda Layers](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) in order to use them.
+They are great, but they either don't support custom runtimes like the [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime) at all, or require the use of [Lambda Layers](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) to use them.
 Swift Cloud supports it natively with no hassle.

 It's a fantastic tool, and Andrew was quick to respond to feedback and gave help when I needed it.
 If you're interested in running Swift on AWS, I'd start with Swift Cloud.